 Recent Licensing Updates

-Starting June 21, 2021, passenger carriers will manage their permits/certificates and make requests to the CPUC using the new Transportation Carrier Portal (TCPortal).
+Passenger carriers manage their permits/certificates and make requests to the CPUC using the Transportation Carrier Portal (TCPortal).

 Link to the TCPortal, Link to the TCPortal Information Page, Link to the TCPortal Help & FAQs Page

-Licensing staff will continue to answer inquires sent to licensing@cpuc.ca.gov.
+Licensing staff will answer inquires sent to licensing@cpuc.ca.gov.

 No Passenger Carrier Walk-Ins at 505 Van Ness Avenue in San Francisco as of March 19, 2020